Xyron04/Computer-Vision-2023-1/README.md

 # Computer-Vision-2023-1
-Repositorywith the files of the last computer vision homework
+Repository with the files of the last computer vision homework